rails/rails/guides/source/active_record_querying.md

 #### `first`

-`Model.first` finds the first record ordered by the primary key.
+The `first` method finds the first record ordered by the primary key.
 For example:

 ```ruby
 client = Client.first